r-grandorder/tri-hermes/en/pages/atlantis.md

 I now hold in my hand the weapon I always swore I would: the unbreakable, ultimate sword.

 **Mandricardo:**
-I hereby release its power,so that I may protect my friend! ! !
+I hereby release its power,so that I may protect my friend!!!

 **Narration:**
 In that moment, he fulfilled the oath he swore in life.